How to write API documentation that developers actually trust

 - Customers who never discover your most valuable features

-Most teams don’t quantify these losses because they’re fragmented.
+Most teams do not quantify these losses because they are fragmented.
 But they show up in churn, CAC, support costs, and delayed launches.
-It adds up fast…and it’s avoidable.

-By now, you know what better documentation looks like.
-You’ve seen how poor documentation quietly piles up costs, slows your team down, and erodes user trust.
-You’ve walked through what a sound system looks like, and what stops most teams from getting there.
+By now, you know what better API documentation looks like.
+You have seen how poor documentation quietly piles up costs, slows your team down, and erodes user trust.
+You have walked through what a sound system looks like and what stops most teams from getting there.

 To quote William: